ErnestoBorio/fass/Log.md

 # To do

-- Add unit tests & regression testing on commit.
+- Add testing on commit.
 - Add keywords `bit7` & `bit6`?.
 See [ref](##2022-8-5)

+---

+## 2022-8-20

+Started implementing automated tests.
+Removed the grammar that was unimplemented, now I will add it as I go.

 ## 2022-8-15